skotlex/ffxiv-material-ui/README.md

 ## Special thanks

 I always thank [*rien-doll*](https://github.com/rien-doll/minimal-ui) for inspiring me and for giving me knowledge.
-His creativity always stimulates me.
+Her creativity always stimulates me.
 And most of all, I would like to thank everyone who uses this UI.

 ## Credit / Support